 Big names such as Florence + The Machine, the Chemical Brothers, Tom Odell, Arctic Monkeys, the XX, and Röyksopp have delivered amazing concerts on the main stage, complemented by a list of DJs and bands representing local talent.

-The total pass ticket is around €116 for all three days.
+The total pass ticket is around €80 for all three days, if you buy it now.
 What makes Summer Well one of the best music festivals in Romania is its burlesque location and alternative artists.

 And if you’re considering coming to this festival you should also consider some of the many things to do in Bucharest going from the Old Town area to major communist landmarks or Little Paris neighborhoods.
+Our capital is known for its many places to go out so if you want to keep the party going you’ve got a lots of options.

 Check our guide for Bucharest airport taxis when you fly in, and then you can take the train to the festival’s location.